the-dargon-project/dargon-root/README.md

 #### Current Team
 * Michael "ItzWarty" Yu - Owns development.
 * Eduardo "Inflames" Cabrera - User advocate, owns production.
+* Adrian "RichieSams" Astley - Another developer, also awesome.

 We want more developers!
 If you're looking to help out, there's a lot of up-for-grabs and cool stuff to be done.